-Lefthand Canyon Trail is a 6.1 mile moderately trafficked loop trail located near Boulder, Colorado that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+Lefthand Canyon Trail [CLOSED] is a 6.1 mile moderately trafficked loop trail located near Boulder, Colorado that features beautiful wild flowers and is rated as difficult.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 off road driving